joshuasir/Karcis/README.md

-Karcis App
+# Karcis App
-a microservice web app using .NET technology
+an online booking event system in form of Web App which implement microservices .NET technology

 Features
 Dynamic event